Father’s Day is coming up on June 20. Don’t let it sneak up on you! We’ve got a pile of Father’s Day gifts for dads who love to fish.

-Made for long, hot days chasing fins, ExOfficio’s Give-N-Go 2.0 Boxers are breathable, moisture-wicking, and anti-odor.
+Made for long, hot days, ExOfficio’s Give-N-Go 2.0 Boxers are breathable, moisture-wicking, and anti-odor.
 Available in boxers or briefs, the Give-N-Go 2.0 has a synthetic fabric with improved anti-odor treatment along with flatlock seams for reduced chafing.

-The four-way stretch fabric adds to the total range of motion, making it easier to move along the water.
-Plus, these boxers are an angler’s best friend and are easy to pack and wash, and they dry quickly.
-Get dad some new underwear for Father’s Day — these will serve him well.Sponsored by ExOfficio
+The four-way stretch fabric adds to the total range of motion, making it easier to move outside.
+Plus, these boxers are an adventurer’s best friend and are easy to pack and wash, and they dry quickly.

 Fishing hoodies have become a staple piece of gear for anglers around the world.
 Like all good fishing hoodies, this one offers sun protection (UPF 20) and elastic thumb holes to keep hands from getting burned.

 This take from Free Fly mixes bamboo viscose and polyester fabric to help wick moisture on hot days and to help sleeves dry after handling fish.
-It comes in nine colors, so you’re sure to find something that’ll work for dad.
+It comes in nine colors, so you’re sure to find something that’ll work.

 One of our testers has been using this lightweight hoody for spring fly fishing and loves the color and feel.
 The fabric is incredibly soft and it feels great all day.
 He can attest to the lightweight fabric keeping him cool and dry hiking stream banks and fishing from a kayak.
 Plus, the crossover hood design fits tightly around the neck to keep the sun and bugs at bay.

-If your dad likes to fly fish, you won’t find better fly boxes than these.
+If you’re shopping for someone who likes to fly fish, you won’t find better fly boxes than these.
 The difference is that the fly pad is made of silicone and doesn’t get torn up by hooks, so it should last a long time.
 They come in a variety of sizes.

 If you’re unsure what to get, the Tacky Original Fly Box ($25) is a sure favorite.

-If dad likes to keep fish, or just be prepared for any situation, this little folding bucket is a killer add to his kit.
+Be prepared for any situation with this little folding bucket.
 It folds down into a pocket-size package.
-And it expands into a 10L bucket able to hold water, tools, or whatever you can throw at it.
+And it expands into a 10L or 20L bucket able to hold water, tools, fish, or whatever you else you need.

-If your dad loves fishing for trout, this is a unique gift that’ll help him find new water.
+If someone you love loves fishing for trout, this is a unique gift that’ll help them find new water.
 The folks at TroutRoutes have put in countless hours designing an app that maps rivers, streams, and creeks in 14 states across the U.S., with more added all the time.